s-parvizi/example-codes/spring-test/README.md

 - In JUnit 5, the @RunWith annotation has been replaced by the more powerful @ExtendWith annotation.
 - However, the @RunWith annotation can still be used in JUnit5 for the sake of the backward compatibility.
 - @RunWith(SpringJUnit4ClassRunner.class) and @RunWith(SpringRunner.class): SpringRunner is an alias for the SpringJUnit4ClassRunner.
+**@Mockito.mock() vs Mock vs @MockBean:**
+- @Mock is a shorthand for the Mockito.mock() method.
+As well, we should only use it in a test class.
+Unlike the mock() method, we need to enable Mockito annotations to use this annotation.
+Apart from making the code more readable, @Mock makes it easier to find the problem mock in case of a failure, as the name of the field appears in the failure message
+- We can use the @MockBean to add mock objects to the Spring application context.
+The mock will replace any existing bean of the same type in the application context.
+If no bean of the same type is defined, a new one will be added.
+This annotation is useful in integration tests where a particular bean – for example, an external service – needs to be mocked.
+- Note that to enable Mockito annotations during test executions, the MockitoAnnotations.initMocks(this) static method has to be called.
+To avoid side effect between tests, it is advised to do it before each test execution :

+@Before
+public void initMocks() {
+    MockitoAnnotations.initMocks(this);
+}

+Another way to enable Mockito annotations is annotating the test class with @RunWith by specifying the MockitoJUnitRunner that does this task and also other useful things :

+@RunWith(org.mockito.runners.MockitoJUnitRunner.class)
+public MyClassTest{...}
+- If your test needs to rely on the Spring Boot container and you want also to add or mock one of the container beans : @MockBean from Spring Boot is the way.

 **@SpringBootTest:**
 - Adding Auto-Configurations, @AutoConfigureMockMvc, ...